Jerry-Lees/bigscan/README.md

 ### QKView Generation

-The script can create and download QKView diagnostic files using F5's official autodeploy endpoint:
+The script can create and download QKView diagnostic files using F5's official API:

 ```bash
 # Single device with QKView